-Arranged and staffed by Christian volunteers from local communities, Lifepath is a Scripture Union initiative, which aims to give junior school pupils the opportunity to explore the Christian faith through the 'life path' of a well known historic Christian with a link to the area, and to use this as a springboard to encourage them to reflect on their own 'life path'.
+Arranged and staffed by Christian volunteers from local communities, Lifepath is a Scripture Union initiative, which aims to give school pupils at about Year 4 the opportunity to explore the Christian faith through the 'life path' of a well known historic Christian with a link to the area, and to use this as a springboard to encourage them to reflect on their own 'life path'.

-The Brinkburn Lifepath event has, over the years, focused on three prominent characters whose Christian faith made a difference to the lives of the people of Northumberland - St Cuthbert, St Aidan and King Oswald
+The Brinkburn Lifepath event has, over the years, focused on three prominent characters with Northumbrian connections, whose Christian faith made a difference to the lives of the people of Northumberland - St Cuthbert, St Aidan and King Oswald

 For schools, Lifepath